First order necessary conditions of optimality for the two dimensional Tidal dynamics system: Introduction

 In order to simplify the non-homogeneous boundary value problem to a homogeneous Dirichlet boundary value problem, we set

 and

 which are referred to as the \emph{tidal flow} and the \emph{elevation}.
-The full flow $\mathbf{w}^0$, which is given a priori on the boundary $\partial\Omega$, has been extended to the whole domain $\Omega\times(0,T]$ as a smooth function and still denoted by $\mathbf{w}^0$.
-Then the controlled tidal dynamics system \eqref{0} can be written in the abstract form as:
+The full flow $\mathbf{w}^0$, which is given a priori on the boundary $\partial\Omega$, has been extended to the whole domain $\Omega\times[0,T]$ as a smooth function and still denoted by $\mathbf{w}^0$.
+Intuitively, one can see that a solution of the Laplace equation (in $\mathrm{Q}_T:=\Omega\times[0,T]\subset\R^3$) with $\w^0$ as the boundary condition is smooth.
+Whitney in \cite{HW} solved the problem of extending functions from a domain with a sufficiently smooth boundary to the whole space while preserving continuity of the partial derivatives.
+Thus, using Whitney's construction, there is a $\C^{\infty}$ extension, by writing $\mathrm{Q}_T$ as a union of Whitney cubes (see Theorem 3, Chapter I, \cite{EMS} also) and using $\C^{\infty}$ partition of unity.
+With the above substitution, the controlled tidal dynamics system \eqref{0} can be written as (see \eqref{a1} below for an abstract form):

 where we scaled $g$ to unity.
 For $\U=\mathbf{0}$, we call the system \eqref{1} as an uncontrolled tidal dynamics system.
 In \eqref{1}, $\A$ denotes the matrix operator:

 where $\Delta$ is the Laplacian operator, $\alpha:=\kappa_h$, $\beta:=2\rho\cos\theta$ are positive constants, $\B$ denotes the nonlinear vector operator,